ckeditor/ckeditor5/docs/framework/guides/tutorials/implementing-a-widget.md

 ### Making simple box a widget

 <info-box>
-	If you are familiar with the {@link TODO/ckeditor4/latest/guide/dev_widgets.html Widget System of CKEditor 4} you will notice significant differences in how widgets are implemented in CKEditor 5.
+	If you are familiar with the {@link @ckeditor4 guide/dev_widgets Widget System of CKEditor 4} you will notice significant differences in how widgets are implemented in CKEditor 5.

 	CKEditor 4's implementation exposes a declarative API which controls the entire behavior of a widget (from its schema and internal model to the styles, clicking behavior, context menu and the dialog).

 	In CKEditor 5 the widget system was redesigned.
-Most of its responsibilities were taken over by the engine, some were extracted to a separate package ({@link TODOapidocs `@ckeditor/ckeditor5-widget`}) and some have to be handled by other utils provided by CKEditor 5 framework.
+Most of its responsibilities were taken over by the engine, some were extracted to a separate package ({@link api/widget `@ckeditor/ckeditor5-widget`}) and some have to be handled by other utils provided by CKEditor 5 framework.

 	CKEditor 5's implementation is, therefore, open for extensions and recomposition.
 You can choose those behaviors that you want (just like we did so far in this tutorial by defining a schema) and skip others or implement them by yourself.
 </info-box>

-The converters that we defined convert the model `<simpleBox*>` elements to plain {@link TODO `ContainerElement`}s in the view (and back during upcasting).
+The converters that we defined convert the model `<simpleBox*>` elements to plain {@link module:engine/view/containerelement~ContainerElement `ContainerElement`}s in the view (and back during upcasting).

-We want to change this behavior a bit so the structure created in the editing view is enhanced with the {@link TODO `toWidget()`} and {@link TODO `toWidgetEditable()`} utils.
+We want to change this behavior a bit so the structure created in the editing view is enhanced with the {@link module:widget/utils~toWidget `toWidget()`} and {@link module:widget/utils~toWidgetEditable `toWidgetEditable()`} utils.
 We do not want to affect the data view, though.
 Therefore, we will need to define converters for the editing and data downcasting separately.

-If you find the concept of downcasting and upcasting confusing, read the {@link TODOframework/guides/architecture/editing-engine.html#conversion introduction to conversion}.
+If you find the concept of downcasting and upcasting confusing, read the {@link framework/guides/architecture/editing-engine#conversion introduction to conversion}.

-Before we start coding, we need to install the {@link TODOapidocs `@ckeditor/ckeditor5-widget`} package:
+Before we start coding, we need to install the {@link api/widget `@ckeditor/ckeditor5-widget`} package:

 ```
 npm install --save @ckeditor/ckeditor5-widget
 ```

 Now, let's revisit the `_defineConverters()` method that we defined earlier.
-We will use `upcastElementToElement()` and `downcastElementToElement()` converters instead of the two-way `elementToElement()` converter.
+We will use {@link module:engine/conversion/upcast-converters~upcastElementToElement `upcastElementToElement()`} and {@link module:engine/conversion/downcast-converters~downcastElementToElement `downcastElementToElement()`} converters instead of the two-way `elementToElement()` converter.

-Additionally, we need to ensure that the {@link TODO `Widget`} plugin is loaded.
+Additionally, we need to ensure that the {@link module:widget/widget~Widget `Widget`} plugin is loaded.
 If you omit it, the elements in the view will have all the classes (e.g. `ck-widget`) but there will be no "behaviors" loaded (e.g. clicking a widget will not select it).

 ```js
 // simplebox/simpleboxediting.js